Queens Hotel, Leeds: History

 In 2011, the closed coffin of Jimmy Savile was displayed in the bar of the hotel, alongside the last cigar he smoked and his two This Is Your Life books.
 Around 4,000 people visited to pay tribute.

+The Ruby Slipper Ball and the All Out Together ball are hosted at the hotel supporting older LGBT+ people in West Yorkshire.

 Adjacent features

 The hotel is not the only part of this construction.
 The frontage continues west and round a slight bend into Aire Street with the same arrangement of Portland stone front and brick behind.
 Immediately next to the hotel is the original main entrance to Leeds Station concourse, originally also Art Deco inside, but now much modernized.
 Next is Number 1 Aire Street, a block of offices, originally for the railway.
 The three buildings each have the crest of the LMS Railway.